Jeremy enjoys anime when not working as a chemist or building manager.

 7. Yoruichi Shihōin

 Another former captain, Yoruichi is one of few major characters to have neither her Shikai nor Bankai revealed.
-However, we do know she's considered the best Shunpo user in Soul Society history, having perfecting the Flash Step to the point of combining it with Kidō attacks.
+However, we do know she's considered the best Shunpo user in Soul Society history, having perfected the Flash Step to the point of combining it with Kidō attacks.

 Yoruichi defeats captain Suì-Fēng (who was using Shikai) without ever releasing her Zanpakutō, showcasing her incredible skill.